hyperloop-rails/hyperloop-rails.github.io/vibranium/docs/docker.md

   ```
   $ grep “db_present_model_absent” log/output.log
   ```
+  Detailed data is presented in the [excel file](http://bit.ly/constraints-mismatch).

 * Table 6: # Constraints in Application but not in DB

   Go to the `main278/formatchecker/`  script folder and run: